 This guide to packaging requirements may also be of use.
 We gratefully acknowledge Cheshire & Merseyside Regional Genetics Laboratory’s kind permission to use this document.

-Samples should be sent to the laboratories as soon as possible.
+Samples should be sent to the laboratories as soon as possible (pre-natal samples within 24 hours, preferably no later than 4.00pm).
 Please try to avoid samples arriving at weekends or public holidays; refer to the specific information for particular sample types where appropriate.

-Note that the Willink Biochemical Genetics Unit offers an out-of-hours service.
+Note that the Willink Metabolic Unit offers an out-of-hours service.

 All forms of sample transport should deliver the sample directly to Genetic Medicine: